Sephirothbahamut/Accio-Niffler/Milestone 1.md

 Minerva was born in a complicated family: her father Robert was a muggle Reverend while her mother Isobel was a successful Hogwarts-educated witch.
 After many years she confessed to her husband, which remained shocked and speechless.
 The trust between the spouses suffered a heavy hit, however they decided to stay together for the sake of their love and their children.

-This event left a scar in Minerva, making her aware of the difficulties of the relationship between muggles and mages; for this reason, she tried her best to help his two brothers to accept and control their magic abilities while growing in an all-muggle world.
+This event left a scar in Minerva, making her aware of the difficulties of the relationship between muggles and wizards; for this reason, she tried her best to help his two brothers to accept and control their magic abilities while growing in an all-muggle world.

 #### Circumplex